Linda Hollis

 Linda Allen Hollis (born 1951) is an American historian, biographer, and author.
 She is a direct descendant of West Ford, who, in Ford's oral history, is the African-American son of George Washington.
-Her work focuses mainly on early American history and race relations.
+Her work focuses mainly on early American history and sharing African American histories that broaden how we see our collective past.

 Early life and education

 Hollis was born and raised in Peoria, Illinois, in a large family of eleven children.
 Her mother, Elise Ford Allen, was the founder, publisher, and editor of the Traveler Weekly, and her father was an inventor with two chemical and three mechanical patents and owner of the Traveler Printing Company.

 Linda Allen Hollis next to ancestor, West Ford's, plaque at Mount Vernon, June 2025.

 Hollis attended Manual High School and received her undergraduate degree from Bradley University in Geology.
 She obtained her master's degree from the University of Colorado Boulder in the same discipline.